jhoupps/basic_aws/Spinning_Up_AWS.md

 5. Configure DNS and connect to namecheap
 7. create certificates
     + https://drstearns.github.io/tutorials/https/#secrunletsencryptonamazonlinux2
+8. Copy these files into my development directory
-8. run and deploy the Hello Handler to test it
+9. run and deploy the Hello Handler to test it
+10. Refine these instructions as necessary for future me's benefit